ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

-# Developer Quick start
+# Get started building a custom CRM adapter

+The Unified CRM integration framework help developers connect the embedded RingCentral client application that comes bundled with the Unified CRM extension to a variety of CRMs.
+Connectivity to each CRM is handled by an "adapter."

-Bundled with the Unified CRM integration framework is a sample adapter.
-This quick start will guide you through the process of configuring and building an instance of the framework using this sample adapter.
-The sample adapter does not actually connect to a CRM.
-Without modification, the sample adapter does not do anything.
-Instead, it serves as a template for the adapter you will eventually build.
+This quick start will guide you through the process of configuring and building an instance of the framework using the sample adapter that comes bundled in the framework.
+This sample adapter does not actually connect to a CRM, and without modification it basically does nothing.
+Instead, it serves as a template for the [custom adapter](adapters.md) you will eventually build.

 Let's begin.